When Finally Block Is Not Executed in Java

-In the previous tutorial, we have discussed that finally block always gets executed, whether the programmer has handled exception in catch block thrown by corresponding try block or not.
+In this tutorial, we will familiar with some specific conditions in which finally block will not get executed in Java.
+So far, we have learned that a finally block always gets executed, whether we have handled exception in catch block thrown by corresponding try block or not.

 In Java, there is one possibility where finally block will not be executed.
 They are as follows: